 Having given careful consideration to the topic of your research, you may now know who your supervisor is and have a clear idea of where to begin with your thesis.
-If you are not a UL student but interested in conducting research we invite you to use this guide as a pre-registration resource where you can become familiar with library resources and supports, explore the literature to support your research, and understand some of the critical skills you will need as you carry out the research required for a masters thesis e.g. information seeking, source appraisal and academic referencing.
+If you are not a UL student but interested in conducting research we invite you to use this guide as a pre-registration resource where you can become familiar with library resources and supports and understand some of the critical skills you will need as you carry out the research required for a masters thesis e.g. information seeking, source appraisal and academic referencing.

-Within its Handbook of Academic Regulations and Procedures the University of Limerick has very helpful information for all students submitting a thesis.
-Within this handbook, specifically section 5.12 Thesis Specifications and Appendix 2: Requirements for the Preparation and Submission of Masters and Doctoral Theses you will find the rules relating to theses at UL.
+Within its Handbook of Academic Regulations and Procedures the University of Limerick has very helpful information for all students submitting academic work.
+Section 5.12 sets out the rules relating specifically to theses.

 The library holds print copies of theses from some UL postgraduate programmes.
 Go to the library catalogue https://www.ul.ie/library/ and enter your search terms in the search box to locate a thesis of interest.

-To view e-theses held in the UL Institutional Repository visit the ULIR page where some theses can be viewed.
+To view sample e-theses held in the UL Institutional Repository visit the ULIR page where some theses can be viewed.

 Faculty Librarians can provide guidance and support on:

 Consult one of our team of faculty librarians.